cerner/terra-clinical/packages/terra-clinical-result/docs/FlowsheetResultCell.md

 # Terra Clinical Flowsheet Result Cell

 The Clinical Result is a standardized view for single result values added to a Patient's Medical Chart.
-The flowsheet result cell is specifically for the grid display of a result collection, and can handle displaying indicaiton of multiple results.
+The flowsheet result cell is specifically for the grid display of a result collection, and can handle displaying an indication of multiple results.

 ## Getting Started